EDITOR’S NOTE: This post has been updated with more tactics and links for you 🙂

 Landing Page Trend #25: Ghost CTA Buttons

-This trend works well with the above two-CTA’s trend, where you have your ready-for-action CTA as the dominant button and the exploratory CTA as the ghost button.
+This trend works well with the two-CTAs trend above.
+In this case, your ready-for-action CTA is the dominant button and the exploratory CTA appears as a less-prominent “ghost” button.

 Landing Page Trend #26: Multi-Step Forms

-More businesses are opening up to the multi-step forms idea, where you increase the number of form fields and increase the number of form steps.
+More businesses are opening up to the idea of multi-step forms, in which you increase the number of form fields and steps before the user converts.